pablojosecodes/book-review/content/fundamentals/ddia/Distributed Data/Transactions.md

 - Allow concurrent writes to create conflicting versions of a value (siblings) and then resolve and merge these versions after the fact.

 ## Write Skew and Phantoms
+We saw 2 race condition types which occur when transactoins currently write to same objects: *dirty writes* and *lost updates*.

+But, there are subtler examples of conflicts

+Imagine: must have at least one doctor on call- 2 on duty doctors check out at exact same time

+#### Characterizing Write Skew
+Ths is called **write skew**- isn’t a dirty write nor a lost update (two transactions are updating tow different objects)

+Generalization of lost update problem

+How to fix?
+- Atomic single object ops don’t help
+- Automatic lost update detection doesn’t help either
+- Some databases allow constraints
+- If you can’t use a serializable isolation level, the second-best option in this case is probably to explicitly lock the rows that the transaction depends on

+#### More examples of write skew
+- Meeting room booking
+	- Trying to avoid double booking
+- Multiplayer game
+	- Avoid multiple players moving figure at same time
+- Username claiming
+- Preventing double spending

+#### Phantoms causing write skew
+All of these examples follow a similar pattern:
+1. SELECT query checks whether some requirement is satisfied by searching for rows that match some search condition
+2. Application code decides how to continue
+3. If the application decides to go ahead, it makes a write

+#### Materializing conflicts

+If the problem of phantoms is that there is no object to which we can attach the locks, perhaps we can artificially introduce a lock object into the database?
+For example, in the meeting room booking case you could imagine creating a table of time slots and rooms.
+Each row in this table corresponds to a particular room for a particular time period (say, 15 minutes).
+You create rows for all possible combina‐ tions of rooms and time periods ahead of time, e.g. for the next six months.
+Now a transaction that wants to create a booking can lock (SELECT FOR UPDATE) the rows in the table that correspond to the desired room and time period.
+After it has acquired the locks, it can check for overlapping bookings and insert a new booking as before.
+Note that the additional table isn’t used to store information about the book‐ ing—it’s purely a collection of locks which is used to prevent bookings on the same room and time range from being modified concurrently.
+This approach is called materializing conflicts, because it takes a phantom and turns it into a lock conflict on a concrete set of rows that exist in the database [11].
+Unfortu‐ nately, it can be hard and error-prone to figure out how to materialize conflicts, and it’s ugly to let a concurrency control mechanism leak into the application data model.
+For those reasons, materializing conflicts should be considered a last resort if no alternative is possible.
+A serializable isolation level is much preferable in most cases.

+# Serializability